zqfang/zqfang.github.io/2021-08-12-graph-linkpredict/index.md

 ## Link Prediction
+Link prediction is a common task in knowledgegraph's link completeion.

-Link prediction task.
-How to prepare train, valid, test datasets Use `deepsnap`'s `GraphDataset` !
+How to prepare train, valid, test datasets ?
+Use `deepsnap`'s `GraphDataset` to rescue !

 Check the all docs [here](https://snap.stanford.edu/deepsnap/notes/colab.html)